It's important to understand your risk and how you can lower it.

 If you're not active now, let your doctor know you want to get started.
-She can let you know what's safe for you to do.
+They can let you know what's safe for you to do.

 Some people with diabetes need to take medicine to lower their blood pressure or improve their cholesterol levels.
 Your doctor may recommend that you take a daily low-dose aspirin to protect against heart disease.